Avinash Sachdev

 Avinash Sachdev (born 22 August 1986) is an Indian actor.
 He began his career with roles in television commercials.
 Following appearances in television series, Sachdev gained notable roles for his portrayal as Dev Purohit in the Zee TV drama series Chotti Bahu (2008–2012) and Shlok Agnihotri in the StarPlus romantic drama Iss Pyaar Ko Kya Naam Doon?
 Ek Baar Phir (2013–2015).

 Sachdev's performance on Iss Pyaar Ko Kya Naam Doon?
 Ek Baar Phir earned him recognition internationally.
 He is the recipient of the Indian Telly Award — Fresh New Face (2009) during his work on Chotti Bahu.
-Sachdev continued starring in television series playing the wealthy and influential landowner Armaan Raza Sheikh in Qubool Hai 4 (2015–2016), Dr. Amit Goel in Balika Vadhu – Lahme Pyaar Ke (2016), and the devoted and protective Madhav Singh Takhur in Main Bhi Ardhangini (2019).
+Sachdev continued starring in television series playing the wealthy and influential landowner Armaan Raza Sheikh in Qubool Hai 4 (2015–2016), Dr. Amit Goel in Balika Vadhu – Lahme Pyaar Ke (2016), the devoted and protective Madhav Singh Takhur in Main Bhi Ardhangini (2019), and an undercover law enforcement officer in Mangal Lakshmi (2026).

 Early life

-Avinash Sachdev was born on 22 August 1986 in and brought up in Vadodara, Gujarat.
+Avinash Sachdev was born on 22 August 1986 in Mumbai, Maharashtra and brought up in Vadodara, Gujarat.
 His father’s name is Vijay Sachdev, and his mother’s name is Pooja Sachdev.
 He completed his education in Vadodara.
 Sachdev initially wanted to serve the Indian Administrative Service as an Air Force Pilot but was unable as he was prescribed eyeglasses.
 After moving back to Mumbai, Sachdev developed an interest in filmmaking production and began his acting career in 2006.